 Advise pregnant women of the potential risk to a fetus.
-Advise females of reproductive potential to use effective contraception during treatment with QINLOCK and for at least 1 week after the final dose.
-Advise males with female partners of reproductive potential to use effective contraception during treatment with QINLOCK and for at least 1 week after the final dose [see Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].
+Advise females of reproductive potential to use effective contraception during treatment with QINLOCK and for 1 week after the last dose.
+Advise males with female partners of reproductive potential to use effective contraception during treatment with QINLOCK and for 1 week after the last dose [see Use in Specific Populations (8.1, 8.3), Nonclinical Toxicology (13.1)].